Dallas Seavey wins Iditarod, matches most wins by a musher

 The Iditarod began March 7 with 46 mushers who bypassed most rural Alaska villages that normally serve as checkpoints as a COVID-19 safety precaution, leaving the competitors to sleep in tent camps outside towns or under the stars in temperatures that have reached minus 55 degrees (minus 48 C).

-Since then, nine have scratched including fan favorite Aliy Zirkle, who was injured in a fall in what she has said would be her last race.
+Since then, nine quit the race, including fan favorite Aliy Zirkle, who was injured in a fall in what she has said would be her last race.
 Another musher, Gunnar Johnson, was withdrawn after he tested for positive for COVID-19, leaving 36 teams in the race.

 Mushers started the race near Willow, about 50 miles (80 kilometers) north of Anchorage.
 From there, they traveled to the ghost town of Iditarod and then turned back around to finish in Willow.